mhelva/streamlit_data_visualization/README.md

 # 📊 CSV Visualizer Web App

-This is a simple Streamlit app that lets you upload a CSV and generate plots, summaries, and more!
+This is a simple Streamlit app that lets you upload a csv file and generate plots, summaries, and more!

 ## 🚀 Try it Live
 Deployed via Streamlit Community Cloud